 There are also quite a few 'sling' bags available now which combine the some of the comfort of a backpack with some of the convenience of a shoulder bag.

-Deciding which type of camera bag to go for is a matter of personal preference, but think about how you use your gear when considering the options.
+Deciding which type of camera bag to go for is a matter of personal preference and how much kit you intend to lug around, but think about how you use your gear when considering the options.

 Essential new camera accessory 2: Tripod(opens in new tab)

-A tripod is essential because it provides a method of holding your camera at exactly the right angle and keeping it absolutely still so your images are pin-sharp and full with detail.
+A tripod should be an essential part of your camera arsenal because it provides a method of holding your camera at exactly the right angle and keeping it absolutely still, so your images are pin-sharp and full with detail.

 Don't be tempted to buy a cheap, flimsy tripod though.
 You want something sturdy that will keep your camera still in a breeze and not wobble like a jelly every time you touch it or the camera.

-As a rule aluminium tripods are more sturdy (and cheaper) than carbon fibre, but they are also heavier to carry.
+As a rule aluminium tripods are cheaper than carbon fibre, but they are also heavier to carry.